ParadigmMC/mc-modpack-kit/.github/ISSUE_TEMPLATE/feature-request-for-ci.md

 ---
-name: Feature request for ci
+name: Feature request for CI
 about: Suggest an idea for this project to use in the CI actions
 title: ''
 labels: enhancement